redis/redis-doc/commands/xgroup.md

     XGROUP CREATECONSUMER mystream consumer-group-name myconsumer123

+This form returns an @integer-reply with the number of created consumers (0 or 1).

 To just remove a given consumer from a consumer group, the following form is used:

     XGROUP DELCONSUMER mystream consumer-group-name myconsumer123

 Sometimes it may be useful to remove old consumers since they are no longer used.
-This form returns the number of pending messages that the consumer had before it was deleted.
+This form returns an @integer-reply with the number of pending messages that the consumer had before it was deleted.

 Finally it possible to set the next message to deliver using the `SETID` subcommand.
 Normally the next ID is set when the consumer is